Unemployment benefit in Norway

 If you have worked and been insured against unemployment in another EEA country, under certain conditions the insurance periods from the countries can be combined.
 You must then submit a PD U1 certificate from the country in which you worked.

-If certain conditions are satisfied, you may receive Norwegian unemployment benefits for up to three months while you are looking for a job in another EEA country.
+If certain conditions are satisfied, you may receive Norwegian unemployment benefit for up to three months while you are looking for a job in another EEA country.
 You do this by applying for a PD U2 certificate from NAV.
-The PD U2 certificate proves that you are permitted to export Norwegian unemployment benefits to another EEA country for up to three months.
+The PD U2 certificate proves that you are permitted to take Norwegian unemployment benefit to another EEA country for up to three months.

-Unemployment benefits if you have been laid off
+Unemployment benefit if you have been laid off

-If you are laid off from your job, you may be entitled to unemployment benefits.
-A layoff is not the same as being fired.
-In a layoff, you are temporarily exempt from your obligation to go to work, while the employer is exempt from the obligation to pay your wages during this period.
-However, the work relationship between employee and employer remains, and it is assumed that the layoff is temporary.
+If you are laid off from your job, you may be entitled to unemployment benefit.
+Lay-off is not the same as being fired.
+Lay-off means you are temporarily exempt from your obligation to go to work, while the employer is exempt from the obligation to pay your wages during this period.
+However, the work relationship between employee and employer remains, and it is assumed that the lay-off is temporary.
 If it is not temporary, the employee must be given notice.

-When you are laid off, you are entitled to unemployment benefits if you satisfy the usual conditions for unemployment benefits described above.
+When you are laid off, you are entitled to unemployment benefit if you satisfy the usual conditions for unemployment benefit described above.
 In addition, the layoff must be caused by a lack of work or other conditions beyond your employer’s control.

 If you are laid off, you should contact NAV so that you can give them the necessary documentation.